Mitsuru Ushijima: World War II

 With the start of the Second Sino-Japanese War, Ushijima was promoted to major general and appointed commander of the IJA 36th Infantry Brigade, which consisted of the Miyakonojō-based IJA 23rd Infantry Regiment and the Kagoshima-based IJA 45th Infantry Regiment.
 The 36th Brigade departed Kagoshima in early August 1937 and took up positions at the Shanhai Pass in northern China.

 He was ordered by General Hisao Tani of the IJA 6th Division to advance and destroy the three divisions of Chiang Kai-shek's elite Chinese 14th Army, which were threatening Japanese positions near Badaling.
 Although greatly outnumbered, Ushijima fought a series of battles from August 30 through September 13, breaking through the Chinese lines, and reaching the outskirts of Shijiazhuang by October 14, albeit with heavy casualties.
 Ushijima was noted for leading from the front lines, regardless of the personal risk.

 The IJA 36th Brigade then assisted in breaking the deadlock in Shanghai and captured a large number of Chinese soldiers and their weapons fleeing the city for Nanjing.
 In December, the brigade captured Wuhu, where it overwintered.
 From July 1938, the brigade participated in the Battle of Wuhan.

 In March 1939, he was ordered back to Japan and was promoted to lieutenant general in August.
-In December, he was given command of the IJA 11th Division and assigned to garrison duty in Hulin, Manchukuo, on the Soviet border. he returned to Japan in October 1941 as Commandant of the Non-Commissioned Officers Academy.
+In December, he was given command of the IJA 11th Division and assigned to garrison duty in Hulin, Manchukuo, on the Soviet border.
+Ushijima returned to Japan in October 1941 as Commandant of the Non-Commissioned Officers Academy.

 The attack on Pearl Harbor in December 1941 caught Ushijima by surprise and he was vocal in his opposition to war with the United States, which he felt would only prolong the war in China and would weaken Japan against what he perceived to be Japan's true enemy, the Soviet Union.
 He was removed from his position in April 1942 for fear that he would influence his students and subordinates with ideas contrary to official government policy.
 However, Ushijima was reinstated instead as commandant of the Imperial Japanese Army Academy, largely at the recommendation of Kenji Doihara and Otozō Yamada, who shared his misgivings about the Pacific War.
 Ushijima felt that students at the Army Academy had become arrogant and "drunk with a sense of victory" after the fall of Singapore, and warned his students that the abundant natural resources and industrial capacity of the United States should not be underestimated.
+Ushijima's warnings were prophetic.

-Ushijima's warnings were prophetic, and despite his stated desire to remain an educator, he was ordered to take command of the newly formed 120,000 man 32nd Army, charged with the defense of the Ryukyu Islands against American invasion.
+Despite his stated desire to remain an educator, he was ordered to take command of the newly formed 120,000-strong 32nd Army, which was charged with the defense of the Ryukyu Islands against American invasion.